drosen555/iqwebsite-clone/whitepapers/ELTMaestro-for-Spark-Data-integration-on-clusters.md

 to move across the open internet; this adds a dimension of security concerns that need to be addressed.

-Integrator extracts data from remote sources by using a scheme of _agents._ Agents are processes installed on data sources that know how to communicate with the target.
+ELTMaestro extracts data from remote sources by using a scheme of _agents._ Agents are processes installed on data sources that know how to communicate with the target.
 Any number of agents may be installed on a source, and any number of agents can be installed overall.
 When a